xyz9911/FLAME/README.md

 FLAME consistently outperforms prior models, proving that MLLMs can significantly outperform specialized VLN models.

+## 💝 Acknowledgements

+We sincerely thank the [Otter](https://github.com/Luodian/Otter) team and the [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) team for their great contribution to the Flamingo-architected Multimodal Large Language Models.

 ## Citation
 If you find our research useful, please cite our [paper](https://arxiv.org/abs/2408.11051):